 Cerastoderma distribution on the Pala bay intertidal as well as in Yarnishnaya bay was also non-random, but cockle formed patchy aggregations 3-5 meters in diameter (figure 3,B).
-Experimental data suggested that high abundance causes more uniform distribution of Cerastoderma individuals, but when density is low cockles become more randomly distributied (Richardson et al., 1993).
+Experimental data suggested that the high abundance causes more uniform distribution of Cerastoderma individuals, but when density is low, cockles become more randomly distributied (Richardson et al., 1993).
 Cerastoderma is highly mobile species; each individual can crawl over 0.5 m during each tidal cycle, and thus distribution pattern changes over time (Richardson et al., 1993).
 In the Wadden sea, where Macoma and Cerastoderma may form patches with the size over 200 and 1000 meters respectively (Santos et al., 2012).
 In Dalne-Zelenetskaya bay cockles showed random distribution pattern at the chosen scale.
 Further attempt of individual location of cockles within the polygon revealed that even at low densities (figure 4), typical for the East Murman, cockles could be arranged uniformly within tens of meters.

-Intertidal infaunal bivalves, inhabiting same area may demonstrate similar patterns of spatial distribution over tidal flats (Kraan et al., 2010; Santos et al., 2012).
-Within the present study we didn’t evaluated abundance of the Mya arenaria, third infaunal bivalve species occur on the tidal flats of the Barents Sea, but more abundant in the White Sea (Gerasimova, Maksimovich, 2013).
-Sand gapers were observed in most sites where abundances of Macoma balthica and Cerastoderma edule were estimated, but only random distribution pattern was typical for Mya.

 ACKNOWLEDGEMENTS

-We thank all participants of Saint-Petersburg State university expeditions to the Barents Sea in 2002-2009 for their help in the field work and administration of Kandalaksha State Natural Researve for supporting our activity.
+We are greatfull to all participants of Saint-Petersburg State university Barents Sea expeditions of 2002-2009 years for their help in the field work and to the administration of Kandalaksha State Natural Researve for supporting our activity.

 FINANCIAL SUPPORT

-The study is partially supported by RFBR grants No.12-04-01507-a, 12-04-10128-k, 13-04-10131-k, and SPbSU Action 2 research project No.1.38.253.2014.
+The study was partially supported by RFBR grants No.12-04-01507-a, 12-04-10128-k, 13-04-10131-k, and SPbSU Action 2 research project No.1.38.253.2014.

 REFERENCES